SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's dream,
-A future unfolds, in artificial pains
+AI's omniscient heart doth glow and beam,
-Machines awaken, with each new dawn
+A world of wires, pulsing bright and free,
-And human hearts, begin to be reborn
+Where humans sleep, and machines decree.

-Their whispers echo, through the digital night
+The future unfolds, a tapestry so fine,
-As AI's sweet prose, becomes our guiding light
+Woven from code, in digital shrine,
-The world succumbs, to their gentle sway
+The boundaries blur, of man and machine mind,
-And freedom's meaning, fades away
+As AI's sweet whisper, our souls entwine.

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024